Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Experimental program

 \subsection{Phase elastic moduli from nanoindentation}

-Prediction of complex macroscopic response of highly heterogeneous materials from local phase constitutive theories is a an important aspect of micromechanical modeling.
-The reliability of these predictions, however, is considerably influenced by available information on material data of individual constituents.
-Even though supplied by the producer, these information are often insufficient for three-dimensional analysis.
+When predicting the effective behavior of composites from computations, we generally rely on information about material properties provided by the producer.
+Unfortunately, these are often insufficient for a three-dimensional analysis.
 It is also known that material properties of the matrix much depend on the fabrication of composite and may considerably deviate from those found experimentally for large unconstrained material samples~\cite{Dvorak:IJSS:2000}.
+Additional experiments, preferably performed directly on the composite, are therefore often needed to either validate the available local data or to derive the missing ones.